marmelab/react-admin/docs/ShowTutorial.md

 );
 ```

+**Tip**: With `emptyWhileLoading` turned on, the `<Show>` component doesn't render its child component until the record is available.
+Without this flag, the Field components would render even during the loading phase, and may break if they aren't planned to work with an empty record context.
+You could grab the `loaded` state from the `ShowContext` instead, but that would force you to split the `<BookShow>` component into two.

 You can also split the list of fields into two stacks, and use the `<SimpleShowLayout>` in the main panel:

 ```jsx